What are the building regulations for insulating my loft conversion

 It must also meet the energy efficiency targets set out in Part L of the building regulations.
 This sets out the standard of insulation needed, measured in U-values.
 The lower the U-value, the slower the heat transfer and therefore the better it is at insulating.

 Currently, the U-value must be 0.15W/m²K in England (the rules are more complicated for Welsh loft conversions).
-Your architect or designer will calculate the thermal heat loss and the building control surveyor will use the calculation to help determine compliance.
+Your architect or designer will calculate the thermal heat loss and the Registered Building Inspector will use the calculation to help determine compliance.

 The regulations don’t specify which material is used – there is a range to choose from and each will have different thicknesses to achieve the minimum U-value.